schilltyler/capstone/ObsidianVault/Lectures/Slides/Topics/linux-basics.md

 - A fancy resource manager.
 - Abstracts away device management (CPU, memory, I/O devices, etc.).
-- The core mechanism is _virtualization_ of resources.
 - Exports an interface for user applications (system calls, libraries) to interact with hardware indirectly.

 ---